QOLSKYBLOC/AuctionHouseZ/README.md

 # Why is this useful?
 It is useful if you are looking to make money on Hypixel Skyblock!

+# Auction House Z Download
+You install AuctionHouseZ just like you install any other Forge 1.8.9 mod, download and put it in your mods folder!

+ IMPORTANT: AuctionHouseZ may conflict with Skytils, NEU and or SBE because they all are trying to use the same API.

+This side mod can be downloaded [HERE](https://cdn.discordapp.com/attachments/798784523599872000/995471995972091944/AuctionHouseZ.jar)

 # Is this bannable?
 No, this mod is not bannable as it is not using any sort of macro to make the purchases and does not add any sort of exploitation to the game.